jgdigitaljedi/stringman/readme.md

 - remove => Takes string and returns string with parenthesis and contain between parenthesis removed
 - inside => Takes string and returns array of strings containing what was inside any number of sets of parenthesis
+- swap => Takes 2 strings, swaps anything in parenthesis INCLUDING THE PARENTHESIS from the first string with the second string

 #### password module